github/codeql/docs/language/codeql-language-guides/codeql-for-cpp/analyzing-data-flow-in-cpp.rst

 About data flow
 ---------------

 Data flow analysis computes the possible values that a variable can hold at various points in a program, determining how those values propagate through the program, and where they are used.
 In CodeQL, you can model both local data flow and global data flow.
-For a more general introduction to modeling data flow, see ":doc:`About data flow analysis <writing-codeql-queries:codeql-queries/about-data-flow-analysis>`."
+For a more general introduction to modeling data flow, see ":ref:`About data flow analysis <about-data-flow-analysis>`."

 Local data flow
 ---------------